-- Interpersonal psychotherapy (IPT): This is a solution to depression which focuses on how the patient’s interactions or lack of interaction with others around them may be causing issues in their life.
+- Interpersonal psychotherapy (IPT): This is a solution to depression that focuses on how the patient’s interactions or lack of interaction with others around them may be causing issues in their life.

 - Dialectical Behavior Therapy (DBT): This therapy option focuses primarily on high-risk, tough-to-treat patients, (such as those with suicidal behavior and borderline personality disorder), and focuses on changing thinking patterns in order to reduce depression.